-I’m an avid reader of social psychology books and have always loved the people development aspect of working in agencies.
+I’m an avid reader of social psychology books and have always loved the people development aspect of working in property.
 It’s a great feeling to coach, support and mentor those starting out in the industry or those who’ve reached a bit of a block or are looking for a change of direction.

 When you’ve put in your 10,000+ hours (thank you Malcolm Gladwell for that brilliant book) and mastered the art of your particular specialism, then it really is your duty to pass it on.